Vanity (clothing): Logo evolution

-In 2006, Vanity trademarked the tagline “Fashion that Fits”, supposedly referring to how the Vanity brand reflects its customers body types and lifestyle, as well as its affordable pricing.
+In 2006, Vanity trademarked the tagline "Fashion that Fits", supposedly referring to how the Vanity brand reflects its customers' body types and lifestyles, as well as its affordable pricing.

 Specialty fashion

-In 2009, Vanity offered new fashions that consisted of products made from recycled materials, sustainable resources, such as bamboo, and organic materials.
+In 2009, Vanity offered new fashions that consisted of products made from recycled materials with sustainable resources, such as bamboo, as well as organic materials.

-In 2010, Vanity launched a new line of career wear trademarked “Style that Works”.
+In 2010, Vanity launched a new line of career wear trademarked "Style that Works".
 The company also expanded its Vanity Premium Collection to include fashion tops and jewelry.

-Vanity was noted for the broad range of sizes offered, including a plus-size line that was launched in 2013 before being absorbed into the main store.
+Vanity was noted for its broad range of sizes offered, including a plus-size line, that was launched in 2013, before being absorbed into the main store.